akovac35/Logging.Samples/README.md

 ## Executing code
 Navigate to ../ConsoleApp, ../WebApi or ../WebApp and execute ```dotnet run serilog``` or ```dotnet run nlog```.
 Execute ```dotnet test``` for the TestApp.

-As per configuration and depending on the logger used, logs files will be stored in the project root (WebApp, WebApi, ...) or in bin's subfolder - search for the updated `Logs` folder.
+As per configuration and depending on the logger used, log files will be stored in the project root (WebApp, WebApi, ...) or in bin's subfolder - search for the updated `Logs` folder.

 ## Contents